insin/nwb/docs/Configuration.md

 ##### `autoprefixer`: `String | Object`

-Configure [Autoprefixer options](https://github.com/postcss/autoprefixer#options) for Autoprefixer in nwb's default PostCSS configuration.
+Configures [Autoprefixer options](https://github.com/postcss/autoprefixer#options) for nwb's default PostCSS configuration.

-If you just want to configure the range of browsers prefix addition/removal is based on (Autoprefixer's own default is `'> 1%, last 2 versions, Firefox ESR'`), you can use a String, e.g. if you want to make sure Autoprefixer also adds or keeps prefixes required for iOS 8 devices:
+If you just need to configure the range of browsers prefix addition/removal is based on (Autoprefixer's own default is `'> 1%, last 2 versions, Firefox ESR'`), you can use a String.

+e.g. if you want to make sure Autoprefixer also adds or keeps prefixes required for iOS 8 devices:

 ```js
 module.exports = {